rsrujana/pencil-sketch/README.md

 > [!NOTE]
 >
 >- Replace "path/to/your/image.jpg" with the path to your RGB image file.
->- Make sure to append 'r' before path string as below.
+>- Make sure to prepend 'r' before the path string as shown in the code.
->- Otherwise, based on the OS, file paths 1st characters can be considered as special characters.\
+>- Otherwise, based on the OS, file paths 1st characters can be considered special characters.\
 Eg: "./new" can be treated as `/n` new line

 ## Output